Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped

 Despite the victory, Meduza says the work to prevent anyone else being treated in a similar way has only just begun.
 And it announced that its plans for a pro- Golunov rally, which had run into official delays, has now received the official go-ahead.
 That rally is scheduled for next Sunday, June 16.

-As Golunov's former colleague Leonid Bershidsky writes for Bloomberg, Golunov is a well-respected journalist whose work has mostly dealt with exposing corruption at the lower levels of Russian life rather than taking on the heads of its power structure.
-He has reported on landfills, loan sharks and city bureaucracies.
+As Golunov's former colleague Leonid Bershidsky writes for Bloomberg, Golunov is a well-respected journalist whose work has mostly dealt with exposing corruption at the lower levels of life in Moscow rather than taking on the heads of its power structure.
+He has reported on landfills, loan sharks and bureaucracies.

 But that changed a bit on Thursday, Bershidsky says, when Golunov published a story about Moscow's funeral industry "which implicated a number of law enforcement officials, including some officers in the FSB secret police, in running a protection racket."